gitee2github/DyscheOS-utils/README.en.md

 #### Instructions

-Refer to README.md file of each submodule/tool in this repo please.
+Refer to README.md file of each sub-dir in this repo please.

 #### Contribution